Ayodhya hearing: Deity a perpetual minor, property cannot dealt with, sold, SC told

 New Delhi, Aug 21: The hearing in the Ayodhya case resumed amidst drama in the court of the Chief Justice of India.

-The Bench which began proceedings 15 minutes late was interrupted for sometime by the legal team of P Chidambaram, who sough to make a mention before the court regarding the anticipatory bail plea.
+The Bench which began proceedings 15 minutes late was interrupted for some time by the legal team of P Chidambaram, who sought to make a mention before the court regarding the anticipatory bail plea.
 The legal team went up to the CJI after Justice N V Ramanna said that he is sending the file to the first court for appropriate orders.

-Meanwhile Senior advocate C S Vaidyanathan, appearing for deity Ram Lalla Virajman said that if the janam Asthana is the deity and the property itself is the deity, then no one can claim adverse possession on the basis of Babri Masjid.
+Meanwhile, Senior advocate C S Vaidyanathan, appearing for deity Ram Lalla Virajman said that if the janam Asthana is the deity and the property itself is the deity, then no one can claim adverse possession on the basis of Babri Masjid.

 Ayodhya hearing: Muslim side changed track, counsel for Ram Lalla tells SC

 He said if there was a temple and people have been worshipping there as the birthplace, then nobody can claim ownership by adverse possession of the Ramjanmabhumi.
-Further he said that if there is no temple, no deity, the faith of the people of Ramjanmabhumi as the birthplace is enough.
+Further, he said that if there is no temple, no deity, the faith of the people of Ramjanmabhumi as the birthplace is enough.
 The putting up of an idol gives further sanctity.

 He argued that the Ayodhya deity is a perpetual minor and the property of a minor cannot be dealt with, sold or alienated.